tianzhuotao/CAC/README.md

 + numpy 1.21.0
 + torch 1.9.1
 + CUDA 11.1

-You can directly run the following command to create the environment:

-    pip install -r cac_requirements.txt

 For more details, please refer to the dependancy requirments of [**MMSegmentation**](https://github.com/open-mmlab/mmsegmentation).